jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### 1. Public

-Use this mode when you want anyone to join your server.
+Use this mode when you want anyone to join your server, whoever they are.

-Your server will be listed in the [directory server](Directory-Servers) list that clients use by default.
+Your server will be listed in the Directory that clients use by default.
 Musicians can then discover and connect to your server.

 **Note**: It is **not** necessary to port-forward or otherwise configure your router to run a public server.

 <figure>
 	<img src="{{site.url}}/assets/img/en-screenshots/diagram-public-server.png" loading="lazy" alt="Diagram of connections between clients within a Jamulus public server">